blippar/blippar-ar-sdk/guides/customisation/responding-to-sdk-events.md

 There is a separate callback for PDFs vs HTML as it is possible to render the content in a different way.
 For example on Android a developer could forward to an external browser/app whereas iOS can use the native UIWebView to render the content.

-The `HTMLConfig` that is passed to various calls contains various attributes that can be set directly from the BlippJS call.
+The `HTMLConfig` that is passed to various calls contains various attributes that can be set directly from the Blippbuilder Script call.
 Local HTML is html that is downloaded as part of the blipp assets and loaded directly from a file path.

 External HTML is a request to open HTML in an external browser and will leave the app.
 Technically it does not have to be HTML, the blipp could be opening an external app using a system protocol e.g. `twitter://`.
 On iOS the SDK uses [openURL](https://developer.apple.com/documentation/uikit/uiapplication/1648685-open) and on Android it uses `startActivity` with the `ACTION_VIEW` intent.
 Both the `tel:` and `mailto:` protocols are supported.